mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-safeguards, so there is no imminent danger of it plunging into the crushing depths of Ehok-ta but the frequent failure alarms and subsequent costs incurred for repairs are unnerving for the city’s residents.
+safeguards, so there is no imminent danger of it plunging into the crushing depths of Ehok-ta but the frequent failure alarms and subsequent costs incurred for repairs are unnerving for the city's residents.
 Many question the decision making of the Ne-ka-otabi executives and have petitioned to have them replaced.